 - 9.1.
-The athletes age U21 and older shall weigh-in wearing only underclothing (men/boys underpants, women/girls underpants and bra).
-Any socks, jewellery or body piercings must be removed. athletes are allowed to remove their underclothing without stepping off the scales or briefly stepping of the scale if so instructed by the official to ensure they reach the minimum or the maximum weight limit of the weight category in which they are entered. - 9.2.
-The athletes age U18 and younger shall weigh-in wearing only underclothing (men/boys underpants, women/girls underpants and bra).
-Any socks, jewellery or body piercings must be removed.
-For this age athletes a tolerance of 100 grams is applied to accommodate for the weight of the underclothing.
-Athletes of these age divisions are NOT allowed to remove their underclothing. - 9.3 All athletes of the age group U12 and younger shall weigh-in with Judogi pants and t-shirts.
-No exceptions and no weight tolerance is granted.
+The athletes of age U21 and older shall weigh-in wearing only underclothing (men/boys underpants, women/girls underpants and bra).
+Any socks, jewelry or body piercings must be removed.
+Athletes are allowed to remove their underclothing without stepping off the scales or briefly stepping of the scale if so instructed by the official to ensure they reach the minimum or the maximum weight limit of the weight category in which they are entered. - 9.2.
+The athletes of age U18 and younger shall weigh-in wearing only underclothing (men/boys underpants, women/girls underpants and bra).
+Any socks, jewelry or body piercings must be removed.
+For this age group, a tolerance of 100 grams is applied to accommodate for the weight of the underclothing.
+Athletes of these age divisions are NOT allowed to remove their underclothing. - 9.3.
+All athletes of the age group U12 and younger shall weigh-in with judogi pants and t-shirts, no exceptions, and no weight tolerance is granted.

-10. Weight Tolerance:
+10. Weight Tolerance